-- 10. "State institution" includes the school for the blind, the school for the deaf, the developmental center at westwood park, Grafton, and the North Dakota youth correctional center. - 11.
-"Teacher" means: - a.
-All persons certified to teach in this state by the education standards and practices board who are contractually employed in teaching, supervisory, administrative, or extracurricular services in any state institution or by any school board or other governing body of any school district of this state, including superintendents, assistant superintendents, business managers, principals, assistant principals, and special teachers employed in any state institution or in the school system of any school district in this state. - The superintendent of public instruction, assistant superintendents b. public instruction. county superintendents, assistant of superintendents, supervisors of instruction, the professional staff of the state board for vocational and technical education, the professional staff of the division of independent study, the executive director and professional staff of the North Dakota education association who are members of the fund on July 1, 1995, the professional staff of an interim school district, and the professional staff of the North Dakota high school activities association who are members of the fund on July 1, 1995. - c.
-The executive director and professional staff of the North Dakota council of school administrators who are members of the fund on d.
-Employees of institutions under the control and administration of the state board of higher education who are members of the fund on July 16, 1989.
+"State institution" includes the school for the blind, the school for the deaf, the developmental center at westwood park, Grafton, and the North Dakota youth correctional center.

+11. "Teacher" means:

+- a.
+All persons certified to teach in this state by the education standards and practices board who are contractually employed in teaching, supervisory, administrative, or extracurricular services in any state institution or by any school board or other governing body of any school district of this state, including superintendents, assistant superintendents, business managers, principals, assistant principals, and special teachers employed in any state institution or in the school system of any school district in this state. - b.
+The superintendent of public instruction, assistant superintendents of public instruction, county superintendents, assistant superintendents, supervisors of instruction, the professional staff of the state board for vocational and technical education, the professional staff of the division of independent study, the executive director and professional staff of the North Dakota education association who are members of the fund on July 1, 1995, the professional staff of an interim school district, and the professional staff of the North Dakota high school activities association who are members of the fund on July 1, 1995. - c.
+The executive director and professional staff of the North Dakota council of school administrators who are members of the fund on